yiliu1998/yiliu1998.github.io/teaching.md

 <b> Teaching Assistant </b>
 <br>
 <br>
 As a graduate TA of a undergrad/grad class, my regular duties include: holding office hours (3--4 hrs/week), grading, and proctoring exams.
-Some course-specific duties (if any) are specified under each course below.
+Some course-specific duties (if any) are listed under each course below.
 <ol>
 <li>  ST 370: Probability and Statistics for Engineers (2023-), NCSU
     <ul>